Geraniol Prime: The Complete Guide To This Aroma Chemical

 How & Where To Use Geraniol Prime

-Always consult the latest Material Safety Data Sheet supplied by your vendor and review it regularly as updates are common.
-Follow any applicable IFRA guidelines for maximum use levels in finished products to ensure consumer safety.
+Consult the latest Material Safety Data Sheet supplied by your vendor and review it regularly as updates occur.
+Always check current IFRA guidelines for any applicable usage limits to ensure your formula stays compliant and safe for consumers.

 Summary